kiccho1101/datascience-template/README.md

 ### Step2.
 Run the init.sh

 All you have to do is run init.sh.
-It will do pretty much everything for you! 🎉
+It will create PostgreSQL container with input data! 🎉

 ```bash
 sh init.sh